ibm-cloud-docs/discovery-data/connector-box-cp4d.md

     Follow these guidelines when you create the app:

-    - During the setup procedure, choose to use the *Server Authentication with JWT* method to verify application identity with a key pair.
+    1. During the setup procedure, choose to use the *Server Authentication with JWT* method to verify application identity with a key pair.
+    1. Choose the appropriate access level for the Box content that you want to crawl:

+        -   Box files that are shared with managed users: **App access plus Enterprise access**
+        -   Box files which are shared with the service account: **App access only**
+        -   Box files which are shared with the service account and its app users: **App access only**

+        Support for configuring the Box level access with App access only was added with the 4.6 release.
+        {: note}

+    1. Configure the access level by following the appropriate steps for your app access level type:

-    - When you configure the custom app, set the application access level to *App access plus Enterprise access*.
+        -   **App access plus Enterprise access**

-    - Choose the following scopes:
+            Choose the following application scopes:

             -   *Read all folders stored in Box*
             -   *Write all folders stored in Box*
             -   *Manage Users*
-      - *Manage Enterprise Properties*

-    - Enable the following advanced features:
+            Enable the following advanced feature:

-       - *Make API calls using the as-user header*
             -   *Generate User Access Tokens*

-    - When you add a public key, enter the content of `public-box.pem` that you generated when you created the RSA key pair.
-    - Copy the public key 1 ID.
+        -   **App access only**

+            To crawl files that are shared with only the service account, complete the following steps:

+            1. Choose the following application scopes:

+                -   *Read all folders stored in Box*
+                -   *Write all folders stored in Box*

+            1. Share the target Box folders and files with the service account by completing the following steps:

+                1. From the General Settings page, copy the email for the service account ID.
+                1. When logged in as a managed user, share the folder or files that you want the connector to be able to crawl.
+                1. Add the service account ID email as the person to invite to share the files.

+                For more information, see [the Box documentation](https://developer.box.com/guides/getting-started/user-types/service-account/#folder-tree-and-collaboration){: external}.

+            To crawl files that are shared with the service account and its app users, complete the following steps:

+            1. Choose the following application scopes:

+                -   *Read all folders stored in Box*
+                -   *Write all folders stored in Box*
+                -  *Manage Users*

+            1. Enable the following advanced feature:

+                -   *Generate User Access Tokens*

+            1. Share the target Box folders and files with the appropriate app users.

+                For more information, see [the Box documentation](https://developer.box.com/guides/getting-started/user-types/app-users/#creation){: external}.

+1. Create keys for authentication.
+Make sure that you complete the following tasks:

+   1. From the *General settings* page, click **Add a Public Key**.
+   1. Save the downloaded configuration file that is generated for the private key.
+   1. Click **Save Changes**.
+   1. From the *Configuration* page, copy the *Client ID* value.

-1. Next, you must authorize the app.
+1. Next, you must ask a Box administrator to authorize the app.
 In the Box admin console, complete the following tasks:

-   - In the **App info** pane on the **General** page, copy the **Enterprise ID**.
-   - Enter the client ID in the **API Key** field, and authorize your new app.
-You copied the client ID when you created the app.
-If you modify the app later, you must reauthorize it.

-1. Establish the OAuth2 parameters.
-Make sure that you complete the following tasks:

-   - On the **General** page, ensure that your app name is correct.
-You can also provide a description of your app or a custom website URL.
-   - Under **Public Key Management**, paste your public key into the provided text box, and click **Verify**.
-   - After the key is verified, click **Save** to finish setting up your public key.

-1. After you receive your client ID, client secret, encoded private key, private key passphrase, key ID, and enterprise ID on the configuration page on [Box Developers](https://developer.box.com/){: external}, download the app settings as a JSON file, or `config.json`.
+   1. In the **Apps > Custom Apps Manager** page, click **Add App**.
+   1. Enter the client ID, and then click **Next**.

+       For more information, see [Custom App Approval](https://developer.box.com/guides/authorization/custom-app-approval/){: external}.

+1. Box administrator step: From the Box admin console, check that the app information is accurate, and then click **Authorize**.

 ## Connecting to the Box data source
 {: #connector-box-cp4d-task}